James Murphy (electronic musician): Subway Symphony

-James Murphy has been attempting to change the sound of the New York turnstile beeps since 1999.
-Murphy has described the current turnstile sound as of 2014 as a "dissonant rubbing-Styrofoam-on-glass squeak" that is "horrible".
-Because the Metropolitan Transit Authority plans to update the system by 2019, Murphy has proposed his turnstile plan that would have each turnstile harmonize with others by emitting three-to-five note sequences.
+Murphy had attempted to change the sound of the New York turnstile beeps since 1999.
+Murphy described the turnstile sound as of 2014 as a "dissonant rubbing-Styrofoam-on-glass squeak" that is "horrible".
+Because the Metropolitan Transit Authority planned to update the system by 2019, Murphy proposed his turnstile plan that would have each turnstile harmonize with others by emitting three-to-five note sequences.
 Installing new sound chips will be an easier task during the renovations.
-Murphy feels that the more pleasant sounds will also help people's attitudes toward taking the subway.
-He believes that people will "feel a nostalgia" for certain destinations when hearing its unique melody.
-Murphy is prepared for the responsibilities if the idea is green-lit by the MTA and would be "broken hearted [if it doesn't happen]".
+Murphy claimed that the more pleasant sounds would also help people's attitudes toward taking the subway.
+He said people will "feel a nostalgia" for certain destinations when hearing its unique melody.

-In June 2015, he partnered with Heineken to launch the project, branded as the "Subway Symphony."
-However, the MTA has denied any possibility of the project happening, as the standard turnstile beep is a necessary ADA-compliant tool for the visually impaired.
+In June 2015, he partnered with Heineken to launch the project, branded as the "Subway Symphony".
+However, the MTA denied any possibility of the project happening, as the standard turnstile beep is a necessary ADA-compliant tool for the visually impaired.